-Interested members of the public, elected officials, advisory board members, and industry, utility, and transportation representatives should attend the WTI meetings.
+Interested members of the public, elected officials, advisory board members, and industry, utility, and transportation representatives should attend the WCI meetings.
 The intent of this meeting is to involve stakeholders and obtain input that will inform the process of developing a Master Plan and Ordinance for small cell and wireless telecommunications facilities.

-What is the Wireless Telecommunications Initiative?
+What is the Wireless Communications Initiative?

-Why is the Wireless Telecommunications Initiative important?
+Why is the Wireless Communications Initiative important?

 The newly introduced "4G-Gigabit" wireless technology utilizes smaller transmitting and receiving devices, working in conjunction with larger telecommunications towers, and improving wireless service, particularly to more dense, higher usage areas.
 The public process will help provide guidance in maximizing service and minimizing impacts of this next generation technology.